lanbengbeng/fdbus-doc/docs/manual.rst

 There are four security levels in the table.
 For server1, the tokens corresponding to each security level are token10, token11, token12, and token13.
 For other servers, and so on.
 When the client connects to server1, it needs to hold one of the four tokens of server1.
 For example, if the client uses token11 to connect to server1, then in the eyes of server1, the client's security level is 1.
-If you use token13, then the client's security level is 3, and so on.
+If token13 is used, then the client's security level is 3, and so on.
 The number of security levels can be configured as appropriate.

-The security level of the client is specified after the ``name server`` authenticates and authenticates the client.
-When the client connects to the ``name server`` through the UDS, the UDS will also generate the client's credentials to the ``name server``, including the client's uid and guid.
-Service access authentication is not supported because Windows does not support ``UDS``.
+The security level of the host is specified after the ``host server`` identifies and authenticates the host.
+When the client connects to the ``name server`` through the UDS, the UDS will also send the client's credentials to the ``name server``, including the client's uid and guid.
+Windows does not support ``UDS``, so it doesn't support service access authentication.
 For ``QNX``, although ``UDS`` is supported, service access authentication is not supported because the ``SO_PEERCRED`` option is not supported.
-So currently only Linux can support, and the credentials are attached by the operating system, trustworthy, the client can not fake an identity.
+So currently only Linux can support, and the credentials are attached by the operating system which is trustworthy, the client can not fake an identity.
 According to uid and guid, the ``name server`` can identify the identity of the client, and publish the token used to access other servers through the following configuration table:

 +----------------------+---------+---------+---------+---------+
 |                      | server1 | server2 | server3 | server4 |